-Following are resources to help you plan a trip along the East Coast Greenway!
+Resources for planning a trip along the East Coast Greenway:

 - Designated Trail List

 - Planning your Route